-A Short Stay In Hell by Steve L. Peck
+📖 Book: A Short Stay in Hell by Steven L. Peck

 There is a moment with a stairwell that puts into perspective this idea of time.
 Time is a big topic in this book.
 As someone who is atheist, it also made me think about how some humans are so sure of their faith, when there are so many faiths and religions that exist.